Other Names for this Disease

 - Spontaneous recurrent hypothermia syndrome

-hypothermia and the agenesis of the corpus callosum.
+hypothermia along with agenesis of the corpus callosum.
 The duration and frequency of the episodes vary from person to person, with some episodes lasting hours to weeks and occurring from hours to years; the reason for the variations in the episodes is not yet known.
-The cause of the condition is currently unknown; however, a "resetting" of the temperature of the body to a lower level has been suggested.
-Although different treatment options have been attempted in some patients, the treatments have been unsuccessful or of doubtful efficacy because of the small number of individuals that have been documented as having this condition.Shapiro syndrome is a rare disease affecting about 50 people worldwide that is typically characterized by recurrent episodes of excessive sweating and
+The cause of the condition is currently unknown; however, suggested possible mechanisms include hypothalamic dysfunction, neurochemical abnormalities, inflammatory processes, and epileptic activity.
+Treatment aims to address the symptoms present in each individual and may include re-warming with a warm blanket and the use of medications with varying success.Shapiro syndrome is a rare neurological disease characterized by recurrent episodes of excessive sweating and

 On this page